-- Through you: Church-planting is something that is best done in teams; even Paul couldn't have accomplished what he did without the team which traveled with him.
-If God has given you the desire to plant a church, ask him to provide you with people to go with you.
-If you don't feel ready to or called to play a lead role in a church plant, ask God if he has a part for you to play on someone else's team. - Through your six: Have any of your six taken steps toward Jesus recently?
+- Through you: Most big ideas are best pursued in teams.
+Has God given you a big idea recently?
+It could be starting a new church--like it was for Paul--or a neighborhood outreach program, or some way to serve your friends or family, or something to improve work life for your colleagues at your job, or an exciting new business idea, or who knows what.
+Ask God to give you partners in your plan, and keep your eyes open.
+If you don't particularly have a big idea of your own right now, could you help someone else further theirs?
+Ask God to show you a team you could join. - Through your six: Have any of your six taken steps toward Jesus, or just toward more good in their lives, recently?
 Look for an opportunity to offer an encouraging word to them.
 Frequent, well-timed encouragement can make a huge difference as a person tries to follow Jesus. - Through our church: Hopefully, as we prayed yesterday, God will allow us to play a part in revolutionizing Cambridge and Boston with Jesus' good news.
 If we do, we are certain to threaten the religious and spiritual powers that have been used to being in charge.
-Pray that God would protect us from these spiritual forces, and that he would give us the power by the Holy Spirit to withstand their attacks in Jesus' name.
+Pray that God would protect us from these spiritual forces, and that God would give us the power by the Holy Spirit to withstand any opposition that comes.

-Thursday, April 22nd
+Thursday, March 21st